10 least visited countries in the world – and how to get there

-From the wide Pacific Ocean to the lively coast of West Africa we take a look at the least visited countries in the world
+From the vast Pacific Ocean to the bustling coast of West Africa, we take a look at the world's least visited countries

-There may be no expression that occurs more often in travel literature than "off the beaten path".
-It is generously applied to all sorts of things, from the huge Mongolian steppe to an empty bar in a side street of Bangkok.
+There is perhaps no phrase more common in travel literature than “off the beaten path.”
+It's applied liberally to everything from the vast Mongolian steppe to an empty bar on a Bangkok side street.

 It clearly symbolizes the ultimate goal of the trip: to have fresh experiences in untouched places.
-And yet so few of us manage to find the true, secluded ideal.
+And yet so few of us manage to find the true, isolated ideal.

-In order to inspire travelers to leave the famous leaked paths, we list the least visited countries in the world below, based on data from the United Nations World Tourism Organization (UNWO).
+To inspire travelers to get off the famous beaten path, we list below the least visited countries in the world, based on data from the United Nations World Tourism Organization (UNWTO).

 We also show how you can reach these remote corners of the world.
-Use Justfly to look for cheap tickets, or book the airlines mentioned in the individual sections.
+Use Justfly to search for cheap tickets or book with the airlines mentioned in each section.

 1. Tuvalu